 Of the many custom bathroom design pages Melissa saved, this one from Canadian House & Home Magazine was THE inspiration for her bath remodeling project.

-Melissa saved this page (photo left) from Canadian House & Home Magazine.
+Melissa saved this page (photo below) from Canadian House & Home Magazine.

 Can you do something like this? she asked.